kvakili813/brooking-blog-scraper-cli-gem/README.md

 Or install it yourself as:

 ```
-$ gem install cnn_breaking_news
+$ gem install brooking_blog_scraper
 ```

 ## Usage

-Start a new CNNBreakingNews session in your terminal by cd'ing into the brooking_blog_scraper directory.
+Start a new CNNBreakingNews session in your terminal by cd'ing into the brooking_blog_scraper_cli_gem directory.
 From there, input 'ruby bin/brooking_blog_scraper' to execute the program from the terminal.

 ## Development